Regularity of laws via Dirichlet forms -- Application to quadratic forms in independent and identically distributed random variables: Regularity of laws of a random variables on the Wiener space

 \subsection{Regularity of laws of random quadratic forms}

-In this section, we use our general theorem in order to derive sufficient condition for the regularity of random quadratic forms.
-More precisely, we let $X$ satisfy \cref{ass:product-dirichlet} and $\mathsf{A} = (a_{ij})$ be a symmetric Hilbert--Schmidt operator on $\ell^{2}(\mathbb{N})$, and we consider
+In this section, we use our general theorem in order to derive sufficient conditions for the regularity of random quadratic forms.
+More precisely, as in \cref{s:sequence-d-infini}, we consider let $X \in \mathbb{D}^{\infty}$ and $(X_{i})$ a sequence of independent variables with the same law as $X$.
+We also take $\mathsf{A} = (a_{ij})$ a deterministic symmetric Hilbert--Schmidt operator on $\ell^{2}(\mathbb{N})$ with $a_{ii} = 0$ for all $i \in \mathbb{N}$, and we consider the homogeneous quadratic form

-In order to obtain regularity on the law of $Q_{\mathsf{A}}$ we need to assume some regularity at the level of $X_{1}$.
+Regularity on the law of $Q_{\mathsf{A}}$ will follow from regularity on the law of $X_{1}$.

 \begin{assumption} There exists $\theta > 0$ such that

 \end{assumption}